 3. Is a Grammar Checker Cheating?

-No. And people who tell you that it is cheating don’t get it.
+Usually not.
+And people who tell you that it is cheating don’t get it.

 Grammar checker software are designed to help you become your best.
 They ask you to check what you’ve written and make suggestions for changes.